Participation

 • Team Formation

-Assemble your multidisciplinary team and submit your intent to compete via the apply today button on the website.
+Assemble your multidisciplinary team and submit your intent to compete via the registration button on the website.

 • Research & Proposal